Royals vs. Guardians Player Props Betting Odds

 Kwan Stats

-- Steven Kwan has 92 hits with 21 doubles, two triples, two home runs and 38 walks.
-He has driven in 26 runs with 13 stolen bases.
+- Steven Kwan has 92 hits with 21 doubles, two triples, two home runs, 38 walks and 26 RBI.
+He's also stolen 13 bases.

 Kwan Recent Games